We use cookies to give you a better online experience. By using our website you agree to our use of cookies in accordance with our privacy policy.

 LEGAL: FX Central Clearing Ltd is authorised and regulated by the Cyprus Securities and Exchange Commission (CySEC), under CIF Licence Number 121/10 and operates under the EU Markets in Financial Instruments Directive (MiFID).

-RESTRICTED REGIONS: FX Central Clearing Ltd (www.fxcc.eu) does not provide services to residents outside the European Economic Area (EEA), including but not limited to the United States, Canada, Japan and other restricted jurisdictions.
+RESTRICTED REGIONS: FX Central Clearing Ltd (www.fxcc.eu) does not provide services to residents of restricted jurisdictions including but not limited to the United States, Canada, Japan and other restricted jurisdictions.
 Our services are not intended for distribution to, or use by, any person in any country or jurisdiction where such distribution or use would be contrary to local law or regulation.

 Copyright © 2025 FXCC.
 All Rights Reserved.